 5. Mind-body holism – which is the basic understanding that most of a person’s experience is conveyed in nonverbal ways which we need to be able to perceive… the bodily experience being both the expression of the client’s unconscious beliefs and memories and the expression of their “adaptive unconscious” and how they are organizing experience… it is also basic to the Hakomi method of working at the “interface” of body and mind and weaving back and forth from verbal and nonverbal aspects of experience to move toward an integrated and congruent consciousness.

-6. Loving presence – which involves attending to the state of mind of the therapist as our first task… directing attention first and foremost to finding inspiration in the client… searching for what is beautiful or moving or inspiring about clients so the experience of being with them becomes nourishing for us as therapists.
+6. Loving presence – which involves attending to the state of mind of the therapist and the client.. searching for what is beautiful or moving or inspiring about clients so the experience of being with them becomes nourishing for us as therapists.
 Since we cannot see others or respond to them without our state of mind influencing how we perceive and what we say, it becomes essential that we are coming from a place which the research shows is essential to successful outcome… to quote the Heart and Soul of Change (APA book): we need to learn to “prize others” and to see clients’ strengths and resources above all.

-7. There is another basic principle in Hakomi which is having an experimental attitude.
+7. Experimental attitude.
 The method is sometimes described as little experiments in mindfulness to help clients make discoveries about how they are organizing their experience in ways that are causing them unnecessary suffering or simply limiting their ability to be nourished by life.
 But beyond doing actual experiments, we want to maintain an experimental attitude and pay attention to how our responses and demeanour, for example, are causing reactions, and how the person’s experience is being affected by internal and external stimuli… we are looking at everything from this experimental attitude and adjusting according to what we see happening.
-Another principle implied in both “loving presence” and “mindfulness” is this:

-8. Being present … staying with present experience… that is, our focus of attention as therapists is continually on present experience… what is happening now for us, for the client, and in the relationship, and how is it being revealed in both verbal and nonverbal ways… we practice tracking signs of present experience for clues about how experience is being organized… we also respond in ways that help the client pay attention to present moment experience, both to make discoveries for change, and also to develop a capacity for staying present, which is one of the keys to greater self-awareness, stress management, and emotional intelligence.
-We have a basic idea about working with emotions which is probably an underlying principle too since it is quite different than what is found in some other methods… that is:
+8. Being present … staying with present experience… that is, our focus of attention as therapists is continually on present experience… what is happening now for both us and our client, and within the relationship, and how is it being revealed in both verbal and nonverbal ways… we practice tracking signs of present experience for clues about how experience is being organised… we also respond in ways that help the client pay attention to present moment experience, both to make discoveries for change, and also to develop a capacity for staying present, which is one of the keys to greater self-awareness, stress management, and emotional intelligence.

 9. Touching emotions as doorways to discovery: we are not interested in deep emotions or catharsis… we just want to touch significant emotions in order to discover the congruent thoughts, memories, ideas, beliefs, and organizing material… when deep emotions happen, we simply offer comfort and support the person to stay present, and to come gently back to a state from which we can make the discoveries we need in order to find out the root of the suffering and exactly what kind of nourishment is needed…